Prgrmmrjns/PatternChromeDashboard/README.md

 ## Next steps
-[] Add information about the cell line model
+1. Add information about the cell line model
-[] Display the most important patterns and provide information about it [] Allow the user to upload ChIP-Seq files and get a RNA Seq prediction and a pattern breakdown
+2. Display the most important patterns and provide information about it
+3. Allow the user to upload ChIP-Seq files and get a RNA Seq prediction and a pattern breakdown

+## How it works
+Well we won't tell you yet...

 Stay tuned for more and have fun!